Ardfinnan

-Ardfinnan is a small village in County Tipperary in Ireland.
+Ardfinnan is a village in County Tipperary in Ireland.
 It is situated on the River Suir and R665 regional road.
 The Catholic parish of Ardfinnan is made up of three areas: Ardfinnan, Ballybacon, and Grange.
 Ardfinnan is also a civil parish in the ancient barony of Iffa and Offa West.
 The village is located 14 km from the town of Clonmel and 10 km from Cahir via the R670 road.
-The population of the village is approximately 900 people.
+As of 2022, the village had a population of 978 people.